WestMountain Gold | About the Company

 -

->4,500 ounces of gold extracted through 2020, from ~3,000 tonnes processed – representing grade of ~46 g/t Au
+To date, more than 4,500 ounces of gold have been extracted from ~3,000 tonnes processed – representing grade of ~46 g/t Au (1.35 oz/t)

 -